 Related history: how a 19th century grist mill grinds flour

-1. In a glass or ceramic container, mix 100 grams warm water (about 110 degrees) with 50 grams flour (approximately 1/3 cup if you don’t have a scale).
+1. In a glass or ceramic container, mix 50ml warm water (about 110 degrees) with 50 grams flour (approximately 1/3 cup if you don’t have a scale).
 Your mixture will resemble thick pancake batter.
 Cover your container securely with your breathable cloth.
 Leave your container out on the kitchen counter.

 2. Stir your starter several times a day.
 Depending on your kitchen environment, the starter should start to bubble within 3 to 7 days.
 At this point, begin to feed it daily.

-3. To feed your starter, in a separate container, mix together another 100 grams warm water with 100 grams flour.
-Stir in 2 to 3 tablespoons of the bubbling starter.
+3. To feed your starter, in a separate container, mix together another 50ml warm water with 50 grams flour.
+Stir in 1 to 1 1/2 tablespoons of the bubbling starter.
 This is your new starter.
 The previous one is discard.
-TIP: Store your discard in the refrigerator until ready to use for making pancakes, waffles, crackers or tortillas.
+TIP: Store your discard in the refrigerator until ready to use for making crackers, pancakes, waffles, or tortillas.

 4. Continue to feed the starter daily.
-Around day 5 or so, it should begin to double in size after feeding and fall back to its original size.
+After approximately 5 days of feedings, it should begin to double in size after feeding and fall back to its original size.
 This process will take several hours.
 It will also smell yeasty, slightly fruity and slightly acidic.
 When you notice these characteristics, the starter is ready to leaven bread dough.
 Be patient.
 Your kitchen may be cold and your starter may take longer to show these signs of life.